Kolín railway station: Third building

 The modernization of track and station security equipment was also connected with an electrification of the station, although steam traction continued to take place on the line from Kolín to Havlíčkův Brod.
 Bratislava express train was driven by a steam locomotive of the 498.1 series, the Brno and Znojmo expresses by steam locomotive series 464.0.
 Trains to Golčov Jeníkov and Čáslav for the change were hauled by a steam locomotive of the 354.1 series.
 In the 1970s, train passengers could occasionally meet the prototype locomotive T324.001.
 This locomotive spent almost all of its life at the station.
 The wreck of this machine was shut down in Kolín depot on 28 May 1976.

 In the 1980s, a "Pragotron" passenger information system was installed at the station.

 After finishing the construction work on the I. Czech transit railway corridor, the station remained in a dilapidated state.
 Most of the stations on the track were not included in the corridor works, including Pardubice hl.n..
 Revitalization of Kolín station took place several years later and was completed at the end of 2009.
 The most significant investment was the replacement of the original relay alarm system with the modern ESA11 computer-based interlocking.
-The first and second track tracks allow a speed of 120 km/h (higher speeds can be passed through tilting units).
+The first and second tracks allow a speed of 120 km/h (higher speeds can be passed through tilting units).
 A new two-storey administrative building, called "No. 2", was also built.
 The platforms No. 2 and No. 3 with a total length of 400 meters were rebuilt and extended.
 Reconstruction also underwent the expedition building within the Czech Railways project "Živá nádraží" (Live stations).
 The selection process for the reconstruction of the building was won by AŽD Prague in 2006.
 The reconstruction was divided into several stages, where the original station security system was replaced by the modern one.

 On 20 April 2016 the prototype of the M 260.001 "Silver Arrow" arrived at Cologne Station.
 It symbolically recalled the Slovenská strela from 1936/1937, which regularly traveled (not stopping) to the station.
 This elegant motorcar never got into regular operation.